 - The sport has to be recognised by Sport Ireland.

-- There are 2 main types of Scholarship (note an applicant may only apply for 1 type of scholarship):
+- Please note an applicant may only apply for 1 type of scholarship:

 4. Adjudication Process

-- For the Individual Sport scholarship, applications will initially be shall be sent by the DSPA to the Head Coach for the relevant sport or, if there is no Head Coach, will be assessed by the Deputy Director of Sport & Physical Activity (“the relevant assessor”)
+- Individual Sport scholarship, applications will initially be shall be sent by the DSPA to the Head Coach for the relevant sport or, if there is no Head Coach, will be assessed by the Deputy Head of Sport & Physical Activity and the UCC Sport Performance Manager.